Colorectal Tumors in Adolescents and Young Adults

 Background

-Fewer than 1% of cases of adenocarcinoma of the colon and rectum occur in patients younger than 20 years of age.
-[1] Late diagnosis is not uncommon because of the rarity of this entity and the failure to include it within the differential diagnosis for rectal bleeding, chronic abdominal pain, or bowel obstruction in children.
+Late diagnosis is not uncommon in younger patients because of the rarity of this entity and the failure to include it within the differential diagnosis for rectal bleeding, chronic abdominal pain, or bowel obstruction in children.
+In fact, 80-90% of patients younger than 20 years present with stage III/IV disease.
+[5] Because of advanced stage at diagnosis and often aggressive histology, poor survival is a hallmark of pediatric CRC.

 Polypoid Disease of the Gastrointestinal Tract